 Not long ago, we were one of those contractors.
 But after a $7,000 mistake we knew we needed find a better way to run projects.

 The newest construction management software is easy to use, runs in the cloud, and saves contractors time and money.
-Switching to an all-in-one software solution isn’t a lot of work, and it will quickly become your favorite tool.
+Switching to all-in-one construction software isn’t a lot of work, and it will quickly become your favorite tool.

-We’re going to look at six reasons why you need construction management software for your residential construction business and how to evaluate and choose the best construction software for you.
+We’re going to look at the top six reasons why you need construction management software for your residential construction business and how to find, evaluate, and choose the best construction software for you.

 It’s no surprise that construction is one of the riskiest industries out there.
 Contractors must manage many moving parts, including subcontractors, product approvals, material deliveries, low budgets, and tight schedules.
 Because these risks can lead to higher costs and schedule delays, it’s important that contractors document everything that occurs on-site — every day.
 And they can’t waste time doing it, so efficiency is crucial.